Juanvvc/cybersec/slides/01-Careers.md

 # References

 - [I Want to Work in Cybersecurity...
-Whatever That Means!](https://www.youtube.com/watch?v=hFgg0Xas4CI) - Ryan Kovar, SANS Summit 2021
+Whatever That Means!](https://www.youtube.com/watch?v=hFgg0Xas4CI&list=PLtgaAEEmVe6AmhtkQA35LWWCag2hHlHqo) - Ryan Kovar, SANS Summit 2021
 - "Cybersecurity Career Master Plan", Gerald Auger, Jaclyn Scott, Jonathan Helmus, Kim Nguyen.
 Packt> 2021.
 ISBN 978-1-80107-356-1

 <!--
 The first reference is a SANS summit specialized in what to expect when you are starting a cybersecurity career.
+Check the playlist: many sessions on the matter!

 The second reference is a commercial book.
 It is usually on sale in Humble Bundle.
 -->